 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, low sodium in the blood, a manic disorder, seizures, or a history of drug abuse.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, bleeding problems, diabetes, glaucoma, low sodium in the blood, seizures, or a history of mania.

 - This medicine may cause hyponatremia (low sodium in the blood).
-This is more common in elderly patients, those who are taking diuretic medicines for high blood pressure, or those who have decreased amounts of fluid in the body due to severe diarrhea or vomiting.
-Stop taking this medicine and check with your doctor right away if you have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.
+This is more common in elderly patients, those who are taking diuretic medicine, or those who have decreased amounts of fluid in the body due to severe diarrhea or vomiting.
+Check with your doctor right away if you have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.

 - Tell your doctor if you are allergic to latex rubber.
 The oral liquid form of this medicine has a latex rubber dropper.